MaksimDzhangirov/backendBankExample/docs/part43-eng.md

 "a bit of everything" `proto` file, where you can find a lot more examples of how you can customize your gRPC gateway.

-OK, now,as you know, in our project, we're not using `buf`, but we're using `protoc` to generate stubs, so we will need to copy the relevant `proto` files manually from the [googleapis repository](https://github.com/googleapis/googleapis) to our project.
+OK, now, as you know, in our project, we're not using `buf`, but we're using `protoc` to generate stubs, so we will need to copy the relevant `proto` files manually from the [googleapis repository](https://github.com/googleapis/googleapis) to our project.